S2-group/robot-runner/raspberrypi/README.md

 ## Check DJ Tello (TELLO > WIFI -- ETHERNET < ROS)

-Raspberry connects to TELLO WiFi, while ROS runs on ethernet network.
-So far, you must write your own Python scripts by using [TelloPy library] to interact to Tello, and manage to link [rospy] (for ROS communicaton) and TelloPy.
+Raspberry connects to TELLO WiFi, while ROS runs on the ethernet network.
+So far, you must write your own Python scripts by using [TelloPy library] to interact with Tello and manage to link [rospy] (for ROS communication) and TelloPy.
 Not a big deal at all!

 Anyway, we'll be dropping here a simple example.